← RETURN TO BLOG

 They are very similar to other plans available in the market:

-• You must cancel the trip 2 days or more before your departure date.
+- You must cancel the trip 2 days or more before your scheduled departure date.

-• You must insure all nonrefundable prepaid trip costs within 20 days of your initial trip payment/deposit.
+- You must insure all nonrefundable prepaid trip costs within 20 days of the date your initial trip payment/deposit is received.

-CFAR can be a lifesaver if you are concerned you may need to cancel for a reason not listed in the policy.
+CFAR can be reassuring if you are concerned you may need to cancel for a reason not listed in the plan document.

 Ask for Help

 If you’re able, wait to cancel a trip until you’ve checked the covered reasons.
-If you’re not certain the reason is covered, contact our customer service team and ask.
+If you’re not certain the reason is covered, contact our sales team and ask.
 They can help you make an informed decision.

 And, as always, if your claim has been denied, check your plan document to see if you can understand where your situation may have fallen in the exclusions or limitations.

-Travel insurance is an affordable option to protect your trip expenses, medical expenses that could occur during your trip, and your personal belongings.
-You are making a wise decision when you buy a travel insurance plan.
+Travel insurance can be an affordable option to protect your trip expenses, medical expenses that could occur during your trip, and your personal belongings.
+It can provide important reassurance to travelers and can help if unfortunate events impact

 Happy Travels to You!